Chapter 5.5 Limits

 Example 4

 Use the limit laws to determine the following limits.
-Pay attention to the difference in the two parts.
+Pay attention to the difference in each of the parts in regards to when we use the limit laws and when we rewrite the expression.

 Example 5